Adaptive Bayesian Inference of Markov Transition Rates: Methods: Adaptive Bayesian Design for Markov Chains

-This unidirectional Markov chain is visualized in Fig.~\ref{fig:1}\textbf{A}.
+For this Markov process with a single transition link, we will enforce the initial condition $X(0)=0$ to guarantee the possibility of observing a transition from $X=0$ to $X=1$.
 Our goal is to design an algorithm for sampling from this process efficiently to optimally decrease the estimate variance of the transition rate parameter $h_0$ with each state sample (after reinitialization).
-Using Bayesian inference, we assume a prior distribution $p_0(h_0)$ and obtain measurements of the process $\xi_i=\left(t_i,X_i(t_i)\right)$ (where $X_i$ evolves according to Eq.~(\ref{unidir}) and always taking $X_i(0) = 0$) to construct the posterior $p_n(h_0)= p(h_0\vert\xi_{1:n})$.
+Using Bayesian inference, we assume a prior distribution $p_0(h_0)$ and obtain measurements of the process $\xi_i=\left(t_i,X(t_i)\right)=\left(t_i,X_i\right)$, where $i\in\{0,1,2,\dots\}$ represents the sample number index and $X$ evolves according to Eq.~\eqref{unidir} and always taking $X(0) = 0$.
+These samples allow us to construct the posterior $p_n(h_0)= p(h_0\vert\xi_{1:n})$.
 Sampling times $t_i$ are chosen to minimize the expected posterior variance after each observation.
 The algorithm samples observations until a predetermined threshold variance $\theta$ is reached.
 At this point, the transition rate estimator $\hat{h}_0$ is the maximum a posteriori estimator.

 To illustrate the process of selecting each sample time $t_n$, suppose we have have previously observed $n-1$ measurements, $\xi_{1:n-1} = \left\{ (t_1,X_1), ... (t_{n-1}, X_{n-1}) \right\}$.
-Given a particular planned subsequent observation time $t_n$, the expected posterior variance on the next ($n$th) timestep $ \overline{\rm Var}_n ( h_0 \vert \xi_{1:n-1}, t_n) $ is given by marginalizing over the possible future measurements $\xi_n$ (i.e., possible state observations $X_n(t_n)$) assuming the history of observations $\xi_{1:n-1}$ and a sample time $t_n$:
+Given a particular planned subsequent observation time $t_n$, the expected posterior variance on the next ($n$th) timestep $ \overline{\rm Var}_n ( h_0 \vert \xi_{1:n-1}, t_n) $ is given by marginalizing over the possible future measurements $\xi_n$ (i.e., possible state observations $X(t_n)$) assuming the history of observations $\xi_{1:n-1}$ and a sample time $t_n$: